watilde/Harmonia/research/modules/1-federated-partial-identification/manuscripts/manuscript_v1.0.md

 | Conservative         | 0.4616     | 0.4014     | 0.4009     | 0.4213     | Baseline (widest)                |

-![Strategy Comparison Across Scales](figures/fig1_strategy_comparison.png) _Figure 1: Weighting strategy performance across three dataset scales (1k, 100k, 2.8m patients).
-Inverse-width weighting (blue) achieves the narrowest bounds at 1k scale (15.5% improvement) and converges to sample-size weighting (orange) at larger scales.
-Conservative aggregation (red) produces the widest bounds.
-The convergence pattern validates Theorem 1's prediction: inverse-width dominates under heterogeneity (CV=6.3% at 1k) but becomes equivalent to sample-size under homogeneity (CV=0.14% at 2.8m)._
+![Strategy Comparison Across Scales](figures/fig1_strategy_comparison.png) _Figure 1: Strategy performance across three scales (1k, 100k, 2.8m patients).
+Inverse-width achieves 15.5% improvement at 1k (CV=6.3%) but converges to sample-size at 2.8m (CV=0.14%), validating Proposition 1._

-The empirical results demonstrate three notable patterns.
-First, inverse-width weighting achieves 15.5% improvement over conservative aggregation at the 1k scale, validating Theorem 1's prediction under heterogeneity (CV=6.3%).
-Second, at 100k and 2.8m scales, all weighted strategies converge to width ≈ 0.400, consistent with Corollary 1's homogeneity convergence property.
-Conservative aggregation remains 0.22% wider even at 2.8m, though this difference is negligible in practice.
-Third, the transition from 15.5% to 0.22% improvement mirrors the CV reduction from 6.3% to 0.14%, confirming that site heterogeneity drives the performance differences between strategies.
+Inverse-width weighting achieves 15.5% improvement over conservative aggregation at 1k scale under heterogeneity (CV=6.3%), validating Proposition 1.
+At 100k and 2.8m scales, all weighted strategies converge to width ≈ 0.400, consistent with Corollary 1.
+Conservative aggregation remains 0.22% wider even at 2.8m, though this difference is negligible.
+The improvement reduction from 15.5% to 0.22% parallels CV decline from 6.3% to 0.14%, confirming that heterogeneity drives performance differences.

-The coefficient of variation (CV) of site-level widths exhibits strong convergence across scales: CV = 6.3% at 1k (heterogeneous), 0.39% at 100k (converging), and 0.14% at 2.8m (homogeneous).
-This pattern reflects the diminishing influence of sampling variation as site-level sample sizes increase.
+The coefficient of variation (CV) of site-level widths shows strong convergence across scales: CV = 6.3% at 1k (heterogeneous), 0.39% at 100k (converging), and 0.14% at 2.8m (homogeneous).
+This pattern reflects diminishing sampling variation as site-level sample sizes increase.

 ![Heterogeneity Convergence Pattern](figures/fig2_heterogeneity_convergence.png)
-_Figure 2: Heterogeneity convergence from 1k to 2.8m patients.
-Top panel shows coefficient of variation (CV) decreasing exponentially from 6.3% to 0.14%, marking the transition from heterogeneous to homogeneous regime.
-Bottom panel shows bound width differences between strategies collapsing from 15.5% (1k) to 0.22% (2.8m), confirming theoretical prediction that inverse-width advantage diminishes under homogeneity._
+_Figure 2: Heterogeneity convergence across scales.
+CV decreases from 6.3% to 0.14%, with bound width differences collapsing from 15.5% to 0.22%._

 As heterogeneity decreases, all strategies converge.
 Under homogeneity, εₖ ≈ ε for all sites, so any weighting yields similar error.
 However, sampling theory implies ε ∝ 1/√nₖ, so minimum-variance estimation requires wₖ = nₖ / N (sample-size weighting).
 Thus, inverse-width converges to sample-size under homogeneity.